Cannonsville Electric Trolling Motor Pilot Program 2017

 What you will need to do

-- Make sure your row-boat has a valid NYCDEP Boat Tag and the tag is affixed to the boat.
+- Make sure your row-boat has a valid NYCDEP Boat Tag for the Cannonsville Reservoir and the tag is affixed to the boat.

 - Make sure your boat is registered with the NYSDMV, or an equivalent State DMV registration and all boat identification numbers are displayed on the boat.

-- Remember to carry your NYCDEP Access Permit and NYSDEC fishing license and a personal flotation device for each and everyone in the boat.
+- Remember to carry your NYCDEP Access Permit, your NYSDEC fishing license and a wearable personal flotation device for each and everyone in the boat.

 - Don’t forget to bring along a whistle, anchor, lantern, and any other item required by state law to have in the boat.
 Also be sure to bring oars or paddles!